Special Task Force (SAPS): 12 August 1996

 Hostage Situation 34 Baccus Street, Irene.
-On 12 August 1996 a man took a year old baby hostage at 34 Baccus Street, Irene.
+On 12 August 1996, a man took a year old baby hostage at 34 Baccus Street, Irene.
 The Special Task Force deployed 21 members to the scene.
 During negotiations, snipers were deployed in the vicinity.
 The snipers observed that the man held the baby in front of him with a knife to its throat all the time.
 The hostage taker only moved a curtain occasionally to see what was going on outside, but never let go of the baby.
 Negotiations which had lasted a long time did not succeed and it was decided on a tactical release of the baby by members of the Special Task Force.
 During the tactical release, both snipers fired simultaneously, fatally wounding the hostage taker.
 The baby was safely released without any injuries.

 22 May 1997

-Hostage Situation Nando's, Johannesburg.
-Three robbers trying to rob Nando's on the corner of Cromhout and Kimberley Streets, Johannesburg were cornered by members of the SAPS Johannesburg after being alerted by members of the public.
-The robbers took the employees of Nando's hostage.
+Hostage Situation Nandos, Johannesburg.
+Three robbers trying to rob Nandos on the corner of Cromhout and Kimberley Streets, Johannesburg were cornered by members of the SAPS Johannesburg after being alerted by members of the public.
+The robbers took the employees of Nandos hostage.
 A gun-battle between the robbers and the SAPS took place during which two members of the SAPS were wounded.
 19 members of the Special Task Force were deployed.
 During the release of the hostages, the three robbers were wounded and arrested.
 No members of the public were injured.